Berkshire units settle California 'bait and switch' insurance probe

-(Reuters) - Two insurance units of Warren Buffett's Berkshire Hathaway Inc (BRKa.N) have agreed to lower their rates and provide more disclosures to settle claims that they overcharged small business owners in California for workers' compensation coverage.
+June 8 (Reuters) - Two insurance units of Warren Buffett's Berkshire Hathaway Inc have agreed to lower their rates and provide more disclosures to settle claims that they overcharged small business owners in California for workers' compensation coverage.

 The settlement announced by California's Department of Insurance on Thursday resolves charges that Applied Underwriters Inc and California Insurance Co steered prospective customers to unapproved or unexpectedly costly policies, using "illegal side agreements" that exposed policyholders to greater risks.

-Vermont and Wisconsin regulators enacted bans of similar products in those states.
+The Berkshire units had agreed three months later to stop selling unapproved EquityComp policies in California.
+Vermont and Wisconsin regulators enacted similar bans in those states.

-Thursday's settlement allows the resumption of EquityComp sales in California, provided that companies can absorb their risks, Jones said in a statement.
+"This is a significant victory in protecting California businesses from sophisticated bait and switch marketing tactics," California Insurance Commissioner Dave Jones said in a statement.

 Workers' compensation insurance typically covers lost wages and medical costs for employees injured on the job.